 Research projects leading to the award of a PhD or Masters by Research are available in all areas of the biological, ecological, geographical and environmental sciences within the Lancaster Environment Centre.
 Research programmes leading to these degrees allow you to focus on a specific area of interest whilst also undergoing appropriate research training led by academic staff with international reputations in their discipline.

-Research within LEC is organised into five inter-disciplinary research themes.
+Research within LEC is organised into seven inter-disciplinary research themes.
 Within each theme there are many specialist research groups.
 These are headed by permanent staff and usually supported by post-doctoral research associates and technicians.
 You will become an integral part of these teams and benefit from intellectual and laboratory support.
 You will also be allocated a supervisory team who will support you through your studies.
 You will become part of a vibrant research environment, contributing directly to the research achievements of LEC.

 As a PhD student you will be expected to pursue structured, supervised research into one of the many environmental research areas in which LEC has expertise.
 At the end of your research you will be expected to write an extended thesis, demonstrating evidence of your capacity to pursue scholarly research.
 Full-time PhD study takes a minimum of 3 years and a maximum of 4 years.
 On a part-time basis it takes a minimum of 4 years and a maximum of 7 years to complete.